krosenberg/walmart-vaccine-appointment-checker-extension/README.md

-### Note: this extension is not yet published in the Chome Extension directory.
-In the meantime, you can download this code and use the instructions [here](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612) to load the extension into your Chrome browser.
+### You can add this extension to your browser from the Chrome Web Store: https://chrome.google.com/webstore/detail/walmart-vaccine-appointme/gfdedhgfabiobppblfphignbajnkolmc

 # Walmart Vaccine Appointment Checker